 is proposed to be developed by people who wish to build or commission their own homes; or

-is exclusively for affordable housing, an entry-level exception site or a rural exception site.
+is exclusively for affordable housing, a community-led development exception site or a rural exception site.

 Strategic policy-making authorities should establish a housing requirement figure for their whole area, which shows the extent to which their identified housing need (and any needs that cannot be met within neighbouring areas) can be met over the plan period.
-Within this overall requirement, strategic policies should also set out a housing requirement for designated neighbourhood areas which reflects the overall strategy for the pattern and scale of development and any relevant allocations32.
-Once the strategic policies have been adopted, these figures should not need re- testing at the neighbourhood plan examination, unless there has been a significant change in circumstances that affects the requirement.
+The requirement may be higher than the identified housing need if, for example, it includes provision for neighbouring areas, or reflects growth ambitions linked to economic development or infrastructure investment.
+Within this overall requirement, strategic policies should also set out a housing requirement for designated neighbourhood areas which reflects the overall strategy for the pattern and scale of development and any relevant allocations33.
+Once the strategic policies have been adopted, these figures should not need re- testing at the neighbourhood plan examination, unless there has been a significant change in

+30 Applying the definition in Annex 2 to this Framework.

+31 Equivalent to the existing gross floorspace of the existing buildings.
+This does not apply to vacant buildings which have been abandoned.

+32 As part of the overall affordable housing contribution from the site.

+33 Except where a Mayoral, combined authority or high-level joint plan is being prepared as a framework for strategic policies at the individual local authority level; in which case it may be most appropriate for the local authority plans to provide the requirement figure.

+circumstances that affects the requirement.

-Where it is not possible to provide a requirement figure for a neighbourhood area33, the local planning authority should provide an indicative figure, if requested to do so by the neighbourhood planning body.
+Where it is not possible to provide a requirement figure for a neighbourhood area34, the local planning authority should provide an indicative figure, if requested to do so by the neighbourhood planning body.
 This figure should take into account factors such as the latest evidence of local housing need, the population of the neighbourhood area and the most recently available planning strategy of the local planning authority.

 Identifying land for homes